clipperhouse/jargon/README.md

 ## How it works

+### Tokenizers
+Before we can lemmatize text, we need it to separated into words and punctuation, which we call tokens.
+Getting this right matters!
+There are two built-in tokenizers.

+- `TechProse`: follows typical rules of English, where spaces and punctuation define the separation of words.
+It mostly relies on Unicode’s definitions.
+Not just prose, though: these rules should™️ work for delimited files like CSV and tabs.

+- `TechHTML`: Tokenizes HTML, and in turn, tokenizes text nodes using TechProse above.

+Importantly, these tokenizers capture all of the text, including white space, so it can be reconstructed with fidelity.

 ### Lemmatizer
 A lemmatizer is constructed using a Dictionary (below), which contains all the synonym data, as well as some rules.